Import Upgrading FAQ

 To make all this power really work for you, lighten your car and get good tires!
 This will give you better acceleration, cornering, and fuel economy.
-A lot of performance parts are lighter than your stock ones, but you can also buy body parts that will help save weight.
+Many performance parts are lighter than your stock ones, but you can also buy body parts that will help save weight.

 How do I choose the right exterior parts?

 It really comes down to your budget and personal tastes on what looks good and what doesn't.
 All the exterior parts we sell are quality items and will fit your Import just fine.
 An exterior part's price is mainly determined by what material it is made of.
 The material will determine how flexible, durable, and heavy the part is.
 Here is a breakdown of the common materials currently used:

 ||Made from weaved carbon and covered with a clear resin.
 Great looks and very popular, but can be expensive.
 Very light weight and great fitment, and you don't have to paint it!

 ||Thick, heavier resin-based polymer.
 Very flexible, great fitment and durability.
 Fairly expensive to produce.

 ||Very fine glass fibers.
 It is the least expensive material.
 Fiberglass is lightweight and very rigid - so it will break easier than the other materials but allows for more extreme styles.
 It's also the toughest to install.

 ||Essentially a polymer that is reinforced with fiberglass to allow better durability and more styles.
 It is the best (and most common) material in terms of quality for the price you pay.
 Most aftermarket body kits are made from this material.

 ||Provides great flexibility, durability, and fitment.
 It is also fairly light, but very expensive.
 Therefore, it is not commonly used in aftermarket body kits.